-Managing Director, Joseph Munns, founded Bakedin just 5 years ago, starting out from his kitchen table.
+When Managing Director, Joseph Munns, founded Bakedin he started out from his kitchen table.
 Today, the fast-growing company operates out of a dedicated production facility, supplying 25 different product lines through hundreds of stockists.

 Bakedin currently manufactures for 40 hours per week across 4 days.
 Because the company focuses on the gifting market, it sees a significant production spike in the run up to Christmas.
 Managing Director, Joseph Munns says: “We do about two thirds of our turnover in the last quarter of the year.
 As well as our classic products, we will produce seasonal mixes and high-end gift boxes such as our ‘Gin & Tonic Cupcake Kit’.”

 Current lines include tempting treats such as Choc Mallow Melt Cookie Kit, Belgian Chocolate Mug Brownie Mix and Sticky Toffee Mug Cake Mix.
 While the majority of products are supplied in sachets in premium cartons, customers can also buy single pots of brownie, cookie or cake mix.

 It is for these single pots, that Bakedin uses an alphaJET continuous inkjet printer.
 Joseph Munns explains: “We had been using a hand sticker-gun to put the date codes on the base of the pots, but there was a risk of these coming off and a pot reaching the shelf without a date code.”

 He adds, “We like to work with local suppliers as much as possible.
 It really appealed to us having PrintSafe just 20 minutes down the road.
 They supplied us with an inkjet printer on a short section of conveyor.
 We use this to print a 2-line date and batch on the base of the pots.
 We can also adjust the setup very easily to print on our filled cartons.”